TobikoData/sqlmesh/docs/concepts/overview.md

 ## Infrastructure and deployment
 Every company's data infrastructure is different.
 SQLMesh is flexible with regard to which engines and orchestration frameworks you use - its only requirement is access to the target SQL / analytics engine.

 SQLMesh keeps track of model versions and processed data intervals using your existing infrastructure.
-If SQLMesh is configured without an external scheduler (like Airflow), it automatically creates a `sqlmesh` database in your data warehouse for its internal metadata.
+If SQLMesh is configured without an external orchestrator (like Airflow), it automatically creates a `sqlmesh` database in your data warehouse for its internal metadata.

 If SQLMesh is configured with Airflow, then it will store all its metadata in the Airflow database.
 Read more about how [SQLMesh integrates with Airflow](../integrations/airflow.md).